nohasalama/casting_agency_project/README.md

 Run the following commands:
 ```
-$ source setup.sh
 $ export FLASK_APP=app.py
 $ export FLASK_ENV=development
 $ flask run
 ```
-The first command sets some environment variables used by the app.
-The third command enables development mode.

 The application is run on `http://127.0.0.1:5000/` by default.